-Did you know that the livestock sector accounts for 15% of global greenhouse emissions, which is roughly the equivalent of all the exhaust emissions from every car, train and aircraft across the world?
+Did you know that the international livestock sector accounts for 15% of global greenhouse emissions, which is roughly the equivalent of all the exhaust emissions from every car, train and aircraft across the world?

 When the impact of growth, production, shipping and cooking are combined, eating one kilogram of beef produces the same level of carbon emissions as driving 63 miles.
 The same amount of beans or tofu, however, is only the equivalent of driving 4.5 miles.

 But, according to research, cutting meat out of your diet “probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases .

 By taking up the challenge to go ‘meat-free’ for Lent, you will be committing to get rid of all meat from your daily diet.
 Sound simple?
 There are so many vegetarian and vegan alternatives, that are easily at your disposal.